Controlled Pressure Difference Source (G)

 Block Controlled Pressure Difference Source (G) It is an ideal source of mechanical energy in the gas network.
 The source can maintain a constant pressure drop at its ports regardless of the mass flow through the source.
 There is no gas resistance and no heat exchange with the environment.
 A positive differential pressure value means that the pressure at port B is greater than the pressure at port A.

-If the Controlled source type parameter is enabled, the pressure drop is controlled by the input scalar signal on the P port.
-If the Controlled source type parameter is disabled, the pressure drop is constant and is set by the Pressure difference, Pa parameter.
+If the parameter Controlled source If it is switched on, the pressure drop is controlled by an input scalar signal on the P port.
+If the parameter Controlled source If it is switched off, the pressure drop is constant and is set by the parameter Pressure difference, Pa.

 You can choose whether the source does work with the gas flow.: